DAIOS-AI/mindscript/README.md

 ### Destructuring

-Destructuring assignments is a syntax that permits unpacking the members of an array or the properties of an object into distinct values.
+Destructuring assignment is a syntax that permits unpacking the members of an array or the properties of an object into distinct values.

 ```